hilbix/tino/blog/20240229-susi-under-attack.md

 Hence I am now in the process to transfer the VM to a new server.
 The old one will only become a temporarily relay for the IPs until I manage to put it properly behind a Proxy service.

+## 2024-02-29 18:10 UTC

+To protect the DNS of SUSI against a possible DoS on this bases, DNS is now moved to <https://desec.io/>
+just to be safe here.

+The original host (which still does not boot, which is not caused by the attack itself but I think by a recent upgrade to SystemD without reboot) will act as a relay for the old IP until I manage to move the IP, too.

+The data of the VM already has been transferred to a new host and now is verified.

+It may take some time to activate the VM again.

+After that I will add DDoS protection part by part if that still is needed.

+If nothing helps, I will put CloudFront in front of SUSI.

+Please stay tuned ..